FerretDetective/oil-git-signs.nvim/README.md

         -- stylua: ignore end
     },
-    -- used to create buffer local keymaps when oil-git-signs attaches to a buffer -- note: the buffer option always be overwritten
+    -- used to create buffer local keymaps when oil-git-signs attaches to a buffer -- note: the buffer option will always be overwritten
     ---@type { [1]: string|string[], [2]: string, [3]: string|function, [4]: vim.keymap.set.Opts? }[]
     keymaps = {},
 }